abyala/advent-2016-clojure/README.md

   * Ok, this may be dumb, but the predicate `(<= 0 x 3)` is about as Clojure-y as you get.
   * `zipmap` is a cute function.
 I use to to create a map of directions to values, given a vector of keys `[:up :down :left :right]` and a sequence of the corresponding values.

+* Day 18
+  * Not much challenge here.
+Maybe this causes a memory constraint if the program didn't use lazy sequences or used normal recursion?
+This was very straightforward.